zoom-on-rational-points/zoom-on-rational-points.github.io/index.md

 # Mailing list

-If you want to receive the links to the talks and coffee breaks, please subscribe at
+If you want to receive the links to the talks and coffee breaks, please subscribe at <a href="./subscribe">

 # Organizers